An ACT Government Website

 Changes to public transport

-Bus services will be impacted by construction activities in and around the city with increased journey times and changes in bus service frequency.
+Bus services will be impacted by construction activities in and around the city.
+There are increased journey times and changes in bus service frequency.
 We have maintained service frequency during peak periods.
 Rapid buses continue to run at least every 15 minutes.

 Find out more about public transport on the Transport Canberra website.